artificialmindgames/psychological-jujitsu/README.md

 ```

 To create your own bots, all you have to do is implement the PlayerStrategy interface (in package artificialmindgames.jujitsu.core.player).
-You can run play strategies against each other using the Quickplay class (in package artificialmindgames.jujitsu.quickplay).
+You can play strategies against each other using the Quickplay class (in package artificialmindgames.jujitsu.quickplay).
 You can
 do this with a main class, an example of which is included in the Quickplay class:

 ```java